ncatlab/nlab-content/pages/2/0/4/2/2402/content.md

 **How to "fix" these problems**.

-1. add extra structure to the objects under consideration (add marked points)
+1. add extra structure to the objects under consideration (e.g. add marked points) to make the automorphism groups trivial.

 2. instead of looking for representing [[topological space]]s, look for representing [[groupoid]]s / [[stack]]s.